vmware-archive/photon-controller/devbox-photon/README.md

 To connect the remote debugger, add a new remote debug configuration with the hostname set to Dev Box's IP address (default for private configuration is `172.31.253.66`) and the corresponding service port.

-## Deploy Photon Controller from Dev Box
-To deploy photon controller on to one or multiple hosts, follow the set of steps given below.

-The following enviroment variables need to be set in addition to the ones mentioned above.

-* `OVFTOOL_FULL_PATH` to specify the path of the ovftool installation on your machine
-* `RUN_ON_MAC=true` if you are running Dev Box on Mac

-Then run the script `./prepare-devbox-deployment.sh`.
-On successful completion of the script you will be able to see that `Dev Box is ready for deployment`.

-Then you can point the CLI against the endpoint `http://PUBLIC_NETWORK_IP:9000` and do a deployment.
-To find out how to use CLI, please refer to the Readme under ruby/cli.

 [Vagrant]: http://vagrantup.com
 [Docker]: http://www.docker.com
 [Photon OS]: https://vmware.github.io/photon/